rammanoj/HMS/README.md

 ## Setup

 - Download the provided zip file to local directory.
-- Download and Install MYSQL (version: 8.0.31) into the local system using [this][1]
+- Download and Install MYSQL (version: 8.0.31) into the local system using [this][1].
 - Extract the downloaded project zip.
 All the requirements of the project zip are present in requirements.txt file.
 - Download Python3 from [here][4].
+It on windows, add python path to the PATH variable to access it via terminal.
 - Create a new virtual environment using this [link][2]
 - Once installed, activate the virtual environment using the following command:
 ```
-source <venv-name>/bin/activate
+source <venv-path>/bin/activate (for linux/mac)
+call <venv-path>\Scripts\activate (for windowss)
 ```
-- Replace `<venv-name>` with the name provided at creation of virtual environment.
+- Replace `<venv-path>` with the name provided at creation of virtual environment.
 - Now install all the dependencies using the following command (from the root directory):
 ```
+source <path-to-virtualenv>/bin/activate (for mac/linux)
+call <path-to-virtualenv>\Scripts\activate (for windows)

+python -m pip (only if pip is not installed)
 pip install -r requirements.txt
 ```
 - Once all the dependencies are installed, Change file `<project-root>/globals.py` and configure the appropriate mysql host, username and password.
+- Now run the files `<project-root>/project_dump.sql` or `<project-root>/project.sql` to create the database and run pre-defined DDL, DML statements.
-- Now run the app using the following command from project root directory.
+- Finally, run the app using the following command from project root directory.
 ```
 cd <project-root>
 python3 app.py